Meeting the Postmarket Challenge: FDA Offers Recommendations for Postmarket Medical Device Cybersecurity

 and managing the resulting risk to a controlled, acceptable level.

 "Essential clinical performance"

 is the level of device performance necessary to achieve freedom from unacceptable clinical risk, as defined by the manufacturer.
-(Guidance p.
+(Guidance, p.
 9).
-Defining ECP allows the manufacturer to evaluate potential impacts from the vulnerability, and determine whether a proposed mitigation will reasonably control risk to ECP.
+Defining ECP allows the manufacturer to evaluate potential impacts from a vulnerability, and determine whether a proposed mitigation strategy will appropriately control risk.

-is “any information which indicates the potential for, or confirmation of, a cybersecurity vulnerability or exploit that affects, or could affect a medical device.”
-(Guidance p.
-8).
-Manufactures should establish and implement a "clear, consistent, and reproducible process: to detect and address cybersecurity signals.
-Manufacturers should consider an array of internal and external information sources to inform cybersecurity signal detection, including internal investigations, postmarketing surveillance, complaints and adverse event reports, and external cyber-centric organizations.
+and security researchers.
+Manufactures should establish and implement a "clear, consistent and reproducible process" to detect and address cybersecurity signals.
+Manufacturers should consider an array of internal and external information sources to inform cybersecurity signal detection, including internal investigations, postmarket surveillance, complaints and adverse event reports, and external cyber-centric organizations.